 College is a time of discovery and wonder, imagining and re-imagining, affirming and reaffirming who we are as we come into our own identity – this goes beyond academic learning.

 Here at Ozarks, we invite students to explore the spiritual side of humanity through a diversity of avenues and experiences.
-Whether you are a Christian, a Jew, a Muslim, a Hindu, a Buddhist, or just a seeker, we believe we come to know ourselves better when we journey together.
+Whether you are Christian, Jewish, Muslim, Hindu, Buddhist, or just a seeker, we believe we come to know ourselves better when we journey together.

 Weekly Sabbath and Worship

 Sabbath is one of the University of the Ozarks’ core values.
 One way we honor Sabbath on campus is that we “close campus” from 11:30-12:30 on Tuesdays so all students, faculty, and staff can worship, rest, and provide other ways of self-care.
 No classes, meetings, or official events happen during that hour.
 During Sabbath, we offer a worship service in the Munger-Wilson Memorial Chapel at 11:30 AM.
 This ecumenical service welcomes believers of all Christian traditions and religious seekers and focuses on music, prayer, scripture reading, and proclaiming God’s Word.

 Throughout the year, Spiritual Life offers ministry opportunities both on and off campus for all Ozarks students.
 We offer bible studies, an annual spirituality center, guest speakers, retreats, service projects, conferences, along with partnering with other campus organizations to explore faith from a variety of perspectives.
 We also have several campus ministries who engage in faith exploration through various religious traditions as well.